ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 {{parametrization}}.
 Similarly, extensions MAY also add new Server running modes, if applicable, to those that are documented in
 {{running-modes}}.

-We RECOMMEND that any extension to the Privacy Pass architecture does not add new interfaces to those that are listed in {{integration}}.
-We expect that any extension is expressible using the interfaces themselves and reimplementing the existing functionality, if need be.
-Abiding by this policy maintains a simplified execution chain that is easy to reason about.

 Any extension to the Privacy Pass protocol must adhere to the guidelines specified in {{key-mgmt}} for managing Issuer public key data.